vsilaev/tascalate-concurrent/README.md

     .thenCombineAsync(parallelPromise, (u, v) -> Arrays.asList(u, v))
     .orTimeout( Duration.ofSeconds(5) );
 ```
-In the example above `resultPromise` will be resolved successfully if and only if all of `someLongRunningIoBoundMehtod`, `converterMethod` and even `someLongRunningDbCall` are completed within 5 seconds.
+In the latest example `resultPromise` will be resolved successfully if and only if all of `someLongRunningIoBoundMehtod`, `converterMethod` and even `someLongRunningDbCall` are completed within 5 seconds.
 If it's necessary to restrict execution time of the single step, please use standard `CompletionStage.thenCompose` method.
 Say, that in the previous example we have to restrict execution time of the `converterMethod` only.
-Then the chain will look like:
+Then the modified chain will look like:
 ```java
 Promise<List<String>> resultPromise = CompletableTask
     .supplyAsync( () -> someLongRunningIoBoundMehtod(), executor )